 - The research shows that the introduction of mayoral governance in Bristol has given a significant boost to the visibility of city leadership.
 In 2012 24% of citizens thought that the city had visible city leadership.
 By 2018 this figure had more than doubled to reach 51%.
 The mayor of Bristol is a high-profile public figure able to convene important stakeholders; this is a marked contrast to the situation that existed in the pre-mayoral era.

 - Mayoral leadership has led to a more broadly recognised vision for the city.
 In 2012, 25% of citizens thought that the leadership of the council had a vision for the city.
 This rose to 39% in 2018.
 In interviews carried out in 2019 civic leaders indicated that mayoral leadership has been critical in developing the new One City Plan, which sets out a detailed vision for Bristol in 2050.

 - The mayoral model has enabled the first two mayors of Bristol to promote Bristol on the national and international stage, and this outgoing leadership has attracted investment to the city.

 - The research found that the role of councillors in exercising civic leadership has been unnecessarily restricted within the way the mayoral model has operated so far.
 This drawback was identified in the researchers’ 2015 report and remains a concern that needs to be addressed.

 - There has been a small decline in the number of citizens believing that there are many opportunities to get involved in decision-making in the city.
-The proportion feeling this way dropped from 27 per cent in 2012 to 23 per cent in 2018.
+The proportion feeling this way dropped from 27% in 2012 to 23% in 2018.

 Robin Hambleton, Emeritus Professor of City Leadership at UWE Bristol and one of the report’s authors, said: “Ahead of the forthcoming local elections in May there is a chance to study this report on whether the mayoral model has worked.